 Do you think all sharks are scary?
 Well, they aren’t!
-Sharks come in a wide range of shapes and sizes (over 300 different kinds!) and eat all kinds of food from oysters to tiny plankton.
+Sharks come in a wide range of shapes and sizes (over 300 different kinds) and eat different kinds of food from oysters to tiny plankton.
 In The Scoop on Sharks you’ll learn about shark diversity, and get a sense of their body sizes and habitats.
 You’ll also learn about the special anatomy of sharks and how the jaws of different sharks match the kind of food they eat.
 Ready to become a museum expert on sharks and build your own stuffed shark?
 Dive right in!

 - Story: The Scoop on Sharks.
 Join Mrs. Puffer and her class of turtles, crabs, and fish, to hear the students present what they’ve learned about sharks.

 - Activity 1: Sharkify: Make a Shark!
 Turn a stuffed animal into a shark (temporarily) by adding important shark anatomical features.